kevinolega/callcentertrainingtips/6wel/Writing Progress/writing-earn-1.md

 ---
 layout: page
-title: Writing to Earn 1 hour
+title: 1 Hour Writing to Earn
 date: 2020-06-21 23:29
 permalink: /we1/
 author: Kevin Olega
 ---
-## My First Month as a Freelance Writer
+### My First Month as a Freelance Writer

 When I got hired as a writer, I made $1 for every 100 words that I've written.